Blondey McCoy

-Thomas Eblen (né Hage) (born 23 May 1997), better known as Blondey McCoy, is an English artist, skateboarder and model.
+Thomas Eblen (born Hage; 23 May 1997), better known as Blondey McCoy, is an English artist, skateboarder and model.

 Early life

 McCoy was born to a British mother and Lebanese father, although he was raised by his grandmother, the author and cook Salma Hage.
 He was educated at Rokeby Preparatory School in Kingston Upon Thames, and later Westminster School in central London.
 He was asked to leave Westminster school following continued absences.

 Art

 McCoy works in several genres and mediums, including collage, installation art and murals.
 After moving away from skateboarding, Blondey began to focus more of his energy on creating art and fashion.

 Us and Chem

 The series of collages titled Us and Chem openly explores issues relating to mental health.
 The series addresses the country’s treatment of depression and anxiety in young people and the over-reliance on prescribed antidepressants.
 The artworks feature a mirror background that constantly changes depending on their surroundings, creating a dynamic and interactive experience.